jcachayG93/customer-orders-shipments_net8api/README.md

 - [x] feature 3: As a sales person, I want to modify orders so I can attend my customer requests (2 hrs)
 - [x] feature 4: Add error handling, with a centralized global exception handler that returns problem details (30 min)
 - [x] feature 5: As a sales person, I want to mark an order as ordered so It can be shipped.
 (30 min)
-- [ ] feature 6: As a sales person, I want a packing list to be automatically created when I mark an order as ordered.
+- [x] feature 6: As a sales person, I want a packing list to be automatically created when I mark an order as ordered.
+(3 hrs)
 - [ ] feature 7: As a sales person, I want the order be be freezed once ordered, so I know it wont change after I sent it to a customer.
 - [ ] feature 9: Create UI
 - [ ] feature 10: Create design system